Andrey Sheptytsky: World War II

 After the German invasion of Poland, Sheptytsky issued a pastoral letter appealing not to succumb to propaganda.
-On October 9, 1939, after the Soviets occupied eastern Poland, without the consent of the Holy See, he created a new territorial division of the Greek Catholic Church on the territory of the USSR.
-During the Soviet occupation, he tried to protect the independence of the Church from control by the Soviet authorities.
+On October 9, 1939, after the Soviets took over eastern Poland, without the consent of the Holy See, he created a new territorial division of the Greco-Catholic Church on the territory of the USSR.
+During the Soviet rule, he tried to keep the Greco-Catolics out of control by the Soviet state.
 He protested the atheization of youth, organized synods and secretly ordained bishops.
 He also contacted the Polish underground (ZWZ) to ease Polish-Ukrainian relations.

 Sheptytsky welcomed the Wehrmacht entering Lviv and supported the OUN-B's declaration of Ukrainian independence on June 30, 1941.
 After the dissolution of Yaroslav Stetsko's government, he became honorary chairman of the Ukrainian Council of Seniors.
 On July 22, 1941, in a letter to Joachim von Ribbentrop, Germany's foreign minister, he protested against the annexation of Eastern Galicia to the General Government.
 In August 1941, he assumed the protectorate of the newly established Ukrainian Red Cross.
 Gradually, he developed a dislike for the Nazi Party, being disgusted by their policies toward the civilian population.
 In June 1942, he promulgated the document The Ideal of Our National Life, in which he presented a vision of an independent, united Ukraine united by a single Church in union with the Holy See.
 In February 1942, he signed a letter to Adolf Hitler issued by the OUN-M opposing German policies and demanding the establishment of an independent Ukraine.
 Nevertheless, in the summer of 1943, Sheptytsky appointed chaplains for the forming Ukrainian SS-Volunteer Division Galicia.

 Sheptytsky initially supported the SS Galicia Division, even blessing new recruits.
 He reportedly told Volodymyr Kubiyovych, who was helping organize it, that "there is virtually no price which should not be paid for the creation of a Ukrainian army."
 According to his close friend Rabbi David Kahane, however, Sheptytsky had believed that the Division would be used to fight Stalinism and personally expressed disgust in a conversation with the Rabbi about the Division's subsequent role as perpetrators of the Holocaust in Ukraine.